Die4Ever/deus-ex-randomizer/src/notes/patchv3.8.1.md

   - Assistive aiming laser now available for non-first-person camera modes.
   - Larger heals are now more balanced across the body, instead of focusing on one limb at a time.
   - Automatic Weapon Mod Apply now available.
 Right click a weapon mod while holding a weapon that can have that mod applied to it to instantly apply that mod to the weapon.
+  - It is no longer possible to softlock yourself out of the Tong ending if you move across the Reactor lab control room too fast after activating the reactors.

   </details>